AHJ Immigration – Supporting Life Decisions, Not Just Applications

 An Administrative Delay Claim is a legal action that pushes the Home Office to make a decision.

-It doesn’t challenge the refusal itself — it challenges the lack of decision.
+It doesn’t challenge the refusal itself, it challenges the lack of decision in these cases.

 This process uses the Pre-Action Protocol (PAP) for Judicial Review — a formal letter to the Home Office explaining why the delay is unlawful and requesting a response within 14 days.